skjdghsdjgsdj/babypod-hardware/README.md

 1. Unplug the USB C cable from the Feather.
 2. Plug the battery into the Feather.
 It will boot up the BabyPod, so be careful as the Feather and other components are now live.
 3. Carefully press together the two 3D printed parts, being sure to align the USB C hole to the Feather.
 4. Screw them together with the countersunk self-tapping M2 screws.
-Be especially careful not to overtighten!
+Be especially careful not to over-tighten!
 5. Shove the little bit of transparent 1.75mm filament into the hole next to the USB C connector until it is flush with the outside of the case.
 It acts as a light pipe for the Feather's charge LED.

 ## Basic usage